Precision shooting scope adjustment

 -> Disadvantage: You have to go back and forth, have a tape measure and a calculator

-Method 2: Using a First Focal Plane “FFP” Reticle
+Method 2: Using a First Focal Plane Reticle “FFP” for TLD Scopes

-This method involves measuring in the reticle of your scope the difference in height and width between the point you are aiming at and your first hit.
+This method involves measuring in the reticle of your scope the difference in height and width between the point aimed at and your first impact.

-How do you know if your reticle is at the 1st focal plane?
+How do you know if your riflescope reticle is at the 1st focal plane?

 The reticle “magnifies” with the zoom, your graduations always point to the least points in space whatever the zoom value of your scope, allowing you to measure angles or distance whatever the value of your zoom.

-Using your reticle, you measure directly in units of angles, no calculations to do!
+Using your reticle, you measure directly in units of angles, no calculations required!

 You will need to point your reticle at your target point and measure the number of graduations vertically and horizontally to find your first impact.